Dual-Phase Continual Learning: Supervised Adaptation Meets Unsupervised Retention: Methodology

-We propose a simple yet effective method for continual test-time learning, Double Smoothing via Affine Projected Parameters aka DoSAPP.
-Our approach combines two key components: 1) sparse and local updates: to reduce forgetting, maintain generalization, and ensure efficient updates, and 2) teacher-student framework to promote stability in online updates and minimizes forgetting.
-In the continual test time learning we can identify two distinct phases of learning as outlined in the following.
+We propose a simple yet effective method for continual test-time learning, Double Smoothing via Affine Projected Parameters, aka DoSAPP.
+Our approach combines two key components: \textbf{1) sparse and local updates:} to reduce forgetting, maintain generalization, by constraining adaptation to a small set of parameters, and \textbf{2) Teacher-Student framework} to promote stability in online updates and minimize forgetting.
+In the continual test time learning, we can identify two distinct phases of learning, as outlined below.